thephpleague/csv/bom.md

 ### MS Excel on MacOS

 On a MacOS system, MS Excel requires a CSV encoded in `UTF-16 LE` with `tab` delimiters.
-Since `League\Csv` default output is `UTF-8` we will need to update the CSV encoding character and its tab property.how we download the CSV.
+Here's an example on how to create such file using the `League\Csv` package.

 ~~~php
 use League\Csv\Reader;